ChristoferVilander/ChristoferVilander/README.md

 ### Hey 👋

 Welcome to my GitHub Page.
-I'm a PO for a European eCommerce Site, who occasionally writes a line of code or two, preferably HTML, CSS and JavaScript.
+I'm a PO for a European eCommerce Site, who occasionally writes a line of code or two, preferably HTML, CSS and JavaScript, but I'm currently digging into .Net / C#.
 Here you'll mostly find repositories of different stuff I created out of "experimental" purpose, basically just to learn a bit more about how the web works, piece by piece.

 #### Get in touch
 Twitter: @c_vilander Blog: christofervilander.se